PX-CPS/reachability-analysis-of-PWA-systems/readme.md

-# Reachability Analysis for Switched Systems
+# Data-Driven Reachability Analysis for Piecewise Affine Systems

-This project implements reachability analysis techniques for pwa systems using matrix zonotopes and constraint zonotopes.
+This project implements data-driven reachability analysis techniques for piecewise affine systems using matrix zonotopes and constraint zonotopes, as published in the paper "Data-Driven Reachability Analysis for Piecewise Affine System".

 ## Prerequisites